EtherDream/timelock/README.md

 This program uses `PBKDF2_SHA256` with 10 million iterations as the delay function for encryption and decryption, which takes about 1s per call on recent CPU generations.

+Why call PBKDF2 multiple times instead of just once with a larger iteration parameter?
+Because PBKDF2 in the browser does not support callbacks and cannot get progress, so large iterations are split into multiple serial calls to avoid this problem.
+This makes no difference in crypto strength.

-You may have noticed that this solution is silly because encryption takes the same time as decryption.
+You may have noticed that **this solution is silly because encryption takes the same time as decryption**.
 In theory, encryption can be done quickly.
 For example, the authors of the RSA explained how to implement time-lock puzzles in [this paper](https://people.csail.mit.edu/rivest/pubs/RSW96.pdf) decades ago.

 Of course, these algorithms can be ported to the browser, but obviously it will not run as efficiently as native programs because a lot of performance will be lost in the JavaScript/WebAssembly VM.
 For impatient receivers, there is no need to decrypt the message in the browser, it can be done earlier using a native program.